Front-end Frameworks: Custom vs Ready-to-use Solutions

 - You have no control over the code.
-If the development team decides to remove some component from the framework, then you are forced to accept that change.
+If the development team decides to remove some component from the framework, you’re forced to accept that change.
 If you don’t want it, you have to use the a modified or older version of their product.

-For the above reasons, you are unable to achieve some of the most important goals in website building such as uniqueness, high performance, strong compatibility and usability, and a compact and unified code base and appearance.
+For the above reasons, you’re unable to achieve some of the most important goals in website building such as uniqueness, high performance, strong compatibility and usability, and a compact and unified codebase and appearance.
 This is very important, because in web development, especially for mobile, every small improvement can cause great impact.
 So, “being average” is not a smart decision.

 Advantages of Custom Solutions